ctrlo-cc/GADS/docs/kb/030-tables/050-fields/110-short-name.md

-Field short names
+# Giving your field a short name

-The short name is used to refer to fields within calculated and RAG fields.
-Although optional, it must be specified if this field is to be used within a calculated or RAG field.
-The short name must be unique, must start with a letter, and is only allowedcontain letters, numbers and underscores.
+You can give any field a short name, which you can use to reference it within calculations for [calculated fields](/030-field-types/110-calculated-field.md) or [RAG fields](/030-field-types/100-RAG-field.md).
+The short name must be unique, must start with a letter, and can only contain letters, numbers and underscores.